janikvonrotz/tudluk/bookshelf.md

 Title: Sapiens: A Brief History of Humankind
 Author: Yuval Noah Harari
 ISBN: 0771038518
 Comment: Thought provoking, picturesque, outstanding and simply amazing.
-If you have not a clue about humanities history and how we built our society, this the book start with.
+If you have not a clue about humanities history and how we built our society, this the book to start with.
 Rating: 10/10
 Finished: 11.04.2018